AndrasKovacs/staged-fusion/README.md

     data Step a s = Stop | Yield a s | Skip s

-The, we take the appropriate fusible representation of `Up (Step a s)`.
+Then, we take the appropriate fusible representation of `Up (Step a s)`.
 With this, filtering can be defined as converting all `Yield`-s in the input stream to `Skip`-s in the output, whenever the filtering predicate is false.